AkzhanBerdi/bad_dog/content/posts/statistical-data-analysis-101.md

 IQR = \tilde{x}_{0.75} - \tilde{x}_{0.25}
 $$

-Let's create a new transaction data and group it by the payment providers.
+Let's create a new data for order transactions and group it by the payment providers.
 Now run the following script to create the dataframe.

 ```r
 set.seed(123) # Keep this for reproducibility